confluentinc/streaming-ops/README.md

 # kafka-devops

-Simulated production environment running Kafka and Confluent products managed by declarative infrastructure and GitOps.
+Simulated production environment running a streaming application targeting Apache Kafka on Confluent Cloud.
+Applications and resources are managed by declarative infrastructure and GitOps.

-# Tool pre-requisites
+# Tool prerequisites

 ## k3d
 If you'd like to run the example on a local Docker based Kubernetes cluster